jennymarin1989/CV/README.md

 ### Achievements and contributions

-One of my biggest achievements in my career was getting my post of Band 6 Senior Nurse and receiving positive feedbacks from my patients and colleagues, it kept me motivated.I contributed to the growth of the Postoperative Care unit helping to create new guidelines and trained new staff.
+One of my biggest achievements in my career was my contribution to the growth of the Postoperative Care unit helping to create new guidelines and training new staff.

-In Makers, one of my significants achievements was  working as a part of a team in a final project, learning from others, contributing with ideas and getting a full-stack web application as a result.
+In Makers, one of my significants achievements was  working as a part of a team in a practice and final project, learning from others, contributing with ideas and getting a full-stack web application as a result.